In MATKA we create timeless, non-seasonal garments.

 We work directly with the local weavers, dyers, and tailors.
 This allows us to control the entire making process, in terms of working conditions, wages, and the quality of the final product.

 We are actively against mass production.
-All our pieces are cut and sewn one by one, by our tailor Vishnu Maharjan in Kathmandu, Nepal.
+All our pieces are cut and sewn one by one, by ours tailors Vishnu Maharjan and Ganesh Pariyar in Kathmandu, Nepal.

 Fabrics are hand dyed by Hari Dai and Gautam Mandal in the Kathmandu Valley, Nepal.